 Image via Pantone.com

 Think of atoms like bricks in a wall (chemical compound).
-So now you throw the ball into the wall.
-If the wall is smooth or has sharp corners; or oppositely, filled with holes where the ball may get stuck, your ball may jump back in different directions or just go through the wall, or get stuck in one of the tricky corners, respectively.
+Imagine throwing a ball into the wall.
+If the wall is smooth or has sharp corners, the ball may jump back in different directions.
+However, if the wall is filled with holes, the ball may go through the wall or get stuck in one of the tricky corners, respectively.
 Same with every surface when light hits it.
 The surface may reflect the light back; it can absorb light or just let it pass through (transparent things).

-As a conclusion, things do not have color by themselves. only when light (energy) hits them – we can see colors.
-This is precisely why your surroundings are greyish downright black when you’re in the dark.
-Also, remember our eyes can only see a limit range of colours.
-Dogs, cats, mice, rats and rabbits have very poor colour vision.
-In fact, they see mostly greys and some blues and yellows, but bees and butterflies can see colors that we can’t see.
-Their range of color vision extends into the ultraviolet, and in fact they couldn’t have survived otherwise.
-Evolution led them to adapt ultraviolet vision because the flower leaves scatter ultraviolet patterns, and this way bees can easily identify targets and pollinate.
+As a conclusion, things do not have color by themselves — only when light (energy) hits them, we can see colors.
+This is precisely why your surroundings appear greyish or downright black when you’re in the dark.
+Also, remember our eyes can only see a limited range of colours.
+But dogs, cats, mice, rats and rabbits have very poor colour vision.
+In fact, they see mostly greys and some blues and yellows, while bees and butterflies can see colors that we can’t see.
+Their range of color vision extends into the ultraviolet, and in fact, they couldn’t have survived otherwise.
+Evolution led bees to adapt ultraviolet vision because flowers leave scatter ultraviolet patterns, allowing the insects to easily identify targets and pollinate.
 But while humans can’t see colours beyond our visible spectrum, the machines we build can.
 This is what spectrometers are for.